TAIP-15: Agent Connection Protocol

 • @type - REQUIRED the JSON-LD type https://tap.rsvp/schema/1.0#Connect

-• @id - REQUIRED string DID of the requesting agent
+• @id - REQUIRED string DID or IRI of the requesting party

-• for - REQUIRED string DID of the party the agent represents
+• @id - REQUIRED string DID or IRI of the principal party

 • constraints - REQUIRED object specifying the requested transaction constraints: